jkentwhite/drawing_arm_mouse_input/README.md

 Once you have successfully loaded the code onto the Arduino, you will move to the Processing part.
 Copy and paste the PROCESSING CODE below into a blank Processing sketch, save it, and then run it by pressing the 'play' button at the top of the editor.
 Once the sketch is running and the Arduino is connected properly(check the Serial port declaration part in the Processing code), you should see a small window open up where you can "draw" with the mouse when you press the mouse button on your trackpad.
 Two things should happen if everything is hooked up properly.

-1. The LED/magnet should turn on when the mouse is pressed
+1. The LED should turn on when the mouse is pressed
 2. The arms(servo motors) should move around to the approximate position relative to the size of the drawing window

 If either of these does not happen, check the [adafruit page](https://learn.adafruit.com/adafruit-16-channel-pwm-slash-servo-shield/shield-connections) on how to hook it up and make sure the wires are snug enough to create the connections.